Visa Traveler

 Find the Marhaba Services desk.
 The desk is right before the immigration check, just left to the escalators.
 If you can’t find it, ask any airport staff.
 They will guide you to the Marhaba Services desk.

-Marhaba Services is an agency that operates meet and greet services and lounges in Dubai airport.
+Marhaba Services is an agency that operates meet and greet services and lounges in Dubai Airport.
 They are responsible for verifying your information, receiving the visa fee and issuing your Dubai Visa on Arrival.

-At the Marhaba Services desk, tell them that you would like to get Visa on Arrival.
-Hand over passport and boarding pass to them.
+At the Marhaba Services desk, tell them that you would like to get the Visa on Arrival.
+Hand over your passport and boarding pass to them.
 No need for any photos or to fill out any forms.

 Hold on to this receipt.
 You will need to present this receipt at the immigration check.